nativusdoge/openvpn-client/README.md

  * `DNS` - As above, Use the VPN provider's DNS resolvers
  * `FIREWALL` - As above, setup firewall to disallow net access w/o the VPN
  * `MSS` - As above, set Maximum Segment Size
- * `ROUTE6` - As above, add a route to allow replies to your internal network
  * `ROUTE` - As above, add a route to allow replies to your private network
  * `TZ` - Set a timezone, IE `EST5EDT`
  * `VPN` - As above, setup a VPN connection